learn-co-curriculum/cssi-prework-javascript-loops/Readme.md

 Try using console.log(numbers); both before and after the loop to see how our array has changed.
 Try using alert(numbers); instead

 ## Do While loop
 A Do/While executes the loop and then checks the conditions.
-It is very similar to the while loop.
+It is very similar to the while loop, except that it is guaranteed to run at least once.
+It is not used as often as while loop.

 ```javascript
 do {statement} while (condition);